JiangningLIN/Omeka-S-module-TextEmbed/README.md

 * From the zip

-Download the last release [`TextEmbed.zip`] from the list of releases (the master does not contain the dependencies), uncompress it in the 'modules' directory, and rename the module folder 'TextEmbed'.
+Download the last release [`TextEmbed.zip`] [`TextEmbed.zip`] from the list of releases (the master does not contain the dependencies), uncompress it in the 'modules' directory, and rename the module folder 'TextEmbed'.

 * From the source and for development: